-Site Parameter a Driver/Purpose Mallinckrodt and the VPs Lists 1, 2, and 3 ROD (USACE 1998a)
+Site Parameter a Driver/Purpose Mallinckrodt and the VPs Lists 1, 2, and 3 ROD (USACE 1998a) a.
+The methodologies used to determine the peremeters analyzed and the enprepriets compling intervals for each manifering well are described

 The methodologies used to determine the parameters analyzed and the appropriate sampling intervals for each monitoring well are described on Figures 3-6 and 3-7.
 In addition to the parameters listed here, the USACE may elect to add any parameters identified in the Quality Assurance Project Plan (QAPP) section of the SAG as part of the monitoring (USACE 2000).